What Causes an Oil Pan to Leak?

 Oil Pan Gasket Leak Repair

 Typically, to fix a leak from the oil pan area, you’ll need to replace the oil pan or gasket.
+Usually the oil pan won’t need replacing unless it’s damaged externally or has oil drain plug threads that have been destroyed – this happens on aluminum oil pans over time more than on the stamped steel oil pans.

 The following is a general outline for oil pan replacement on a vehicle that offers direct access to the pan.